 * Please note a deposit is required to secure your appointment at the time of booking.

-Vouchers are available to use on all of our treatments and stock items (*Terms and Conditions apply.)
+Gift Certificates are available to use on all of our treatments and stock items (*Terms and Conditions apply.)

 *Please note, although we are currently operating on limited days at the moment, you can still contact us throughout the week to arrange an appointment between 10:00am and 5:30pm.
 If there is no answer when you call, please leave a message and we will call you back as soon as we are free.